The Shape Tool allows you to create pre-made geometric shapes, such as rectangles, circles, polygons, or straight lines, but also stars and spirals.

 How to Draw Straight Lines

-Activate the Line Tool by selecting the Line icon in the Toolbar or by pressing the <key>L<key> shortcut.
+Activate the Line Tool by selecting the Line icon in the Toolbar or by pressing the ~key~L~key~ shortcut.
+Place your Pencil or finger where you want the line to begin, and then drag to where you want the line to end.

 How to Create Stars